mariuszczyz/centos-dhcpd/README.md

 # CentOS & Fedora DHCP Server Installation and Configuration Ansible Role

-This role configures a basic DHCP server which can be used as a regular primary DHCP service on a local network or as a temporary DHCP service used specifically for the purpose of allowing PXE boot clients to get temporary IP addresses while performing an unattended (or attended) CentOS & Fedora OS installation.
+This role configures a basic DHCP server which can be used as:

+- regular primary DHCP server on a local network
+- or a temporary DHCP service used specifically for the purpose of allowing PXE boot clients to get temporary IP addresses while performing an unattended (or attended) CentOS & Fedora OS installation.
+Or other tasks that require PXE boot capabilities.

 The current way it is configured in the `templates/dhcpd.conf.j2` allows for both functionalities listed above.
 With additional custom configuration changes it can be tweaked to fit any end user needs.

 To make it behave properly and not interfere with other DHCP services running on the network it can serve IP addresses to clients based on either:

 - full MAC address to limit per a single device
 - partial vendor specific MAC address prefix to limit to a group of devices (example: VirtualBox)
 - specific string contained in the hostname

 Setting the dynamic IP range in `DHCP_DYNAMIC_IP_RANGE` variable and client pools outside of the current DHCP range on your local network or on its own seperate VLAN will eliminate any potential conflicts even if limiting by hostname or vendor MAC address.

 Note: this functionality has only been tested in a lab environment, use at your own risk in production.
 Actually, don't ever use this in production.

+I have successfully used this in a lab environments with no conflicts with the primary DHCP service as long as the configuration is done properly and limits on MAC addresses are set carefully.
+Limiting the DHCP range and monitoring logs for ongoing DHCP leases helps in detecting issues quickly as well.

+The worst case scenario is one of the existing clients will renew its IP address with this DHCP server.
+If all other network settings are the same, no issues should arrise.

+Useful monitoring:

+`journalctl -f` - watch the system log in real time, this is where client/server DHCP renewal messages will be logged.

+`watch -n1 "cat /var/lib/dhcp/dhcpd.leases | grep BLAH` - watch current list of
+active DHCP leases served by this server

 ## Requirements